 String players needed: Our community-based orchestra has given much pleasure to audiences and players alike for many years.
 It has provided volunteer players of varying ages and abilities with the chance to learn new skills and to enjoy playing with a congenial group.
 We are always interested in finding new players, particularly those in the string section.
 Cellos and violas are in special demand!
 Join the orchestra.

-Orchestra members: Next rehearsal is September 9, 2014; downbeat at 7:15 p.m.
-Note the site: Holy Cross Lutheran Church, 1020 Mocho St., Livermore.
-Bring music stands.
-(Plenty of parking; see map.)
+Orchestra members: All players should fill out a musician information form.
+First rehearsal of the season was on September 9, 2014; downbeat at 7:15 p.m.
 More info is on the rehearsals page.
 (For some restricted info which was updated 5/23/14, click here.)